GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 This overhead brings complexity to the data collection process but allows for a significant increase in flexibility.
 Indeed, the number of sources plays a great role in performance and quantifying this influence has required experimenting with this parameter.
-Having the audio features relating to each individual source allows for choosing how many sources should be active when loading each data sample from the disk.
+Disposing of the audio features relating to each individual source allows for choosing how many sources should be active when loading each data sample from the disk.
 One solely has to sample a set ${i_1, i_2, dots, i_n}$ of sources to enable and sum the relevant source-specific features $S_i_1, dots, S_i_n$.
 The impact of the number of active sources is further studied in @sec:ssl:multi_source:experiments:number_of_sources.